nintra/tokey/README.md

 # Tokey

 -   generate a key and use it on all peers
-- now generate a token on the sending peer
+-   generate a token on the sending peer
-- verify the token on the receiving end
+-   verify the token on the receiving peer

 ```javascript
 /* new instance, you can pass a key or a new one will be created